Back

 2. Testing Device and Activity Data.

-Testing Device Data: When you download and use the Exam App, College Board will receive certain information about your Testing Device, including device type, operating system type and version, applications and processes running on your Testing Device, Internet Protocol (IP) address, screen size and resolution, number of screens, available memory, storage and disk bytes, disk mount, type and size, battery level, and other device-specific information for the purposes described below.
+Testing Device Data: When you download and use Bluebook, College Board will receive certain information about your Testing Device, including device type, operating system type and version, applications and processes running on your Testing Device, Internet Protocol (IP) address, screen size and resolution, number of screens, available memory, storage and disk bytes, disk mount, type and size, battery level, and other device-specific information for the purposes described below.

 3. BigFuture® School.
-If you are age 13 or older and take the test within the United States, and you decide to provide your mobile number in the Exam App, download the BigFuture School mobile application, and authenticate your identity in BigFuture School, then you may access the following educational services, as described below.
+If you are age 13 or older and take the test within the United States, and you decide to download the BigFuture School mobile application and authenticate your identity in BigFuture School, then you may access the following educational services in the BigFuture School mobile application, as described below.
+We may also provide these educational services through other BigFuture School channels, such as a website portal exclusively for these services.

 • Score Information.
 You may access your score(s) and other score information in BigFuture School.
 This is separate from a score report your school and/or district may provide to you.
-Score release dates will be posted online at satsuite.collegeboard.org/psat-10/scores.
+Score release dates will be posted online at satsuite.collegeboard.org/sat/scores/sat-score-release-dates.

 • Opt-out: You can opt out of Connections at any time by an opt-out feature within the BigFuture School mobile application and by contacting College Board customer service at 866-756-7346.
 You can also control specific communication preferences as you use Connections, including through email/mail/app notification controls within BigFuture School, an unsubscribe option within Connections emails, opt-out instructions included in each mailing, and by contacting College Board customer service at 866-756-7346.